kercre123/victor/tools/sdk/vector-sdk/docs/source/install-macos.rst

 Prerequisites
 ^^^^^^^^^^^^^

-* Your Vector robot has been set up with the Vector companion app.
+* Vector has been set up with the Vector companion app.
 * You have successfully created an Anki account.
 * Vector is powered on.
 * Vector is connected to the same network as your computer.